6 July , 2025

 Birger Jarl

-– The Visionary Founder of Stockholm's Legacy
+– The Medieval Founder Who Built Stockholm’s Legacy

 HomeStockholm UnveiledIconic Personalities of StockholmBirger Jarl: The visionary founder of Stockholm